Adejumok/ArtSalesSystem/README.md

 #### Example 3: Updating a art data

-To update an existing art, send a `PATCH` request to `/api/items/{id}` with a JSON payload containing the updated user's data.
+To update an existing art, send a `PATCH` request to `/api/items/{id}` with a JSON payload containing the updated art's data.

 ```json
 {